2023 Guide to AOTS Industry-Academia collaborative Programs (English)

-The Industry-Academia collaborative program is an industrial human resource development program, which is realized through the establishment of courses (special courses) at local universities, etc. in developing countries, and by providing internships (work experience) (note) to students with cooperating with Japanese companies and local Japan-affiliated companies, etc.
+The Industry-Academia collaborative program is an industrial human resource development program, which is realized through the establishment of courses (special courses) at universities in developing countries as well as in Japan, by providing internships (working experience) to students from developing countries by cooperating with Japanese companies, local Japan-affiliated companies, and so forth.

-The purpose of this program is to improve the knowledge and skills of students that are desired by Japanese companies and local Japan-affiliated companies through courses and internships, together with increasing their motivation to seek employment at the aforementioned companies.
-By leading students to such workplaces, the goal is to contribute to the facilitation of business activities and establishment of stronger ties between Japan and the relevant countries.
+The purpose of this program is to improve the knowledge and skills of students that are desired by the Japanese companies and the local Japan-affiliated companies through the courses and internships, together with increasing their motivation to seek employment at those companies.
+By leading students to such workplaces, this program aims to contribute to the facilitation of those companies' business activities and the establishment of stronger ties between Japan and the relevant countries .